codeAndcocoa/Rahala-Landing-page/README.md

-# Rahala Landing Page
+# Rahal Landing Page

-This Project is a Landing page for tourism company called "Rahala".
+This Project is a Landing page for tourism company called "Rahal".

 The page is composed of header , footer and 4 sections.